ThemeFuse/Unyson-Documentation/options/built-in-option-types.rst

 .. note::
     You'll have to enable `SVG` uploads by yourself, with a hook in your theme.

-By default, we have just 6 icon packs enabled and server with Unyson itself.
+By default, we have just 6 icon packs enabled and served with Unyson itself.

 - `Font Awesome <https://github.com/FortAwesome/Font-Awesome>`_
 - `Entypo <http://www.entypo.com>`_